Cell-Free Massive MIMO Detection: A Distributed Expectation Propagation Approach: Simulation Results

 where $\delta_{ki}$ is the distance between the $k$-th user and $i$-th user.
 The second case in \eqref{eq:shadowing-decorrelation} on the correlation of shadowing terms related to two different APs can be ignored.
 Furthermore, the multi-antenna APs are equipped with half-wavelength-spaced uniform linear arrays and the spatial correlation is generated using the Gaussian local scattering model with a $15^\circ$ angular standard deviation.
 The transmit power $p_k$ for each user is $p_k = 100$\,mW and the bandwidth is $20$\,MHz.

-Fig.\,\ref{Fig:rayleigh} compares the achievable BER of the proposed distributed EP detector with those of other detectors in the 3GPP Urban Channel.
-As the channel matrix is highly ill-conditioned, the performance of the distributed EP detector is decreased.
-Although a slightly performance gap between the distributed EP detector and centralized EP detector in the high SNR region, the distributed nature of the proposed deEP detector is able to avoid several issues owing to centralized processing.
+Fig.\,\ref{Fig:large} compares the achievable BER of the proposed distributed EP detector with those of other detectors in the 3GPP Urban Channel and imperfect CSI.
+The channel is estimated with the LMMSE channel estimator.
+As can be observed from the figure, the proposed ICD scheme outperforms the centralized and distributed MMSE detectors, and shows a similar performance as the distributed EP detector with perfect CSI and $16$-QAM symbols.